rmcgibbo/npcuda-example/README.md

 Requirements
 - python 2.7
+ * NOTE: You should really be using EPD python (http://www.enthought.com/products/epd.php)
 - python setuptools, numpy
 - swig.
 Tested with version 1.3.40
 - nvcc.
 I'm using version 4.2